OpenKneeboard/OpenKneeboard/docs/compatibility/games.md

 **BeamNG.drive:** as of April 4th, 2024, BeamNG.drive in VR is incompatible except when using SteamVR, because BeamNG.drive does not use `XR_KHR_vulkan_enable2` + `xrCreateVulkanInstanceKHR()` + `xrCreateVulkanDeviceKHR()`.

+## OpenComposite

+OpenKneeboard is not tested with OpenComposite, and issues will not be investigated.

 ## Advice

-- For VR: use OpenXR if possible - otherwise use OpenVR (SteamVR).
+- For VR: use OpenXR if natively supported by the game - otherwise use OpenVR (SteamVR).
 OpenXR will give you the best performance and reliability
 - OpenVR is the least likely mode to have compatibility issues, followed shortly by OpenXR.
 Non-VR and Oculus have significantly higher chances of issues
 - Setting WinTab to 'invasive' in input settings also raises the chance of issues